Search the Site

 This jigsaw exercise has students study national parks from different perspectives.
 Groups can be divided up depending on the nature of the class: historian, meteorologist, geologist, and biologist.

-Annotating Satellite Images part of Pedagogy in Action:Library:Teaching with Data:Examples
+Annotating Change in Satellite Images part of Pedagogy in Action:Library:Teaching with Data:Examples

 During this exercise, students compare a series of satellite images taken 3-4 years apart to investigate the effects of human land use and annotate the images using ImageJ software.